ggarra13/mrv2/docs/sphinx/en/user_docs/preferences.rst

 	   You can establish that mrv2 starts with Safe Areas on.

+.. topic:: OCIO in Top Bar

+	   When set, OCIO ICS, View and Look will be shown in the Top Bar of the UI.
+	   When not set, Gain (Exposure), Saturation and Gamma controls will be shown.

 .. topic:: Zoom Speed

 	   This controls how fast the mousewheel zoom is.